MrBr/chess-tent/playground/storybook/readme.md

 - In module dir inside stories add a new file matching the component
     - Use utilities such as `importWebNamespace` to inject namespace to render once ready
     - Once namespace is injected use components from the injected namespace and render stories as for Storybook 6

+### Private core module component story
+Because of the asynchronous core module behavior the "private" module export (not attached to the application) must be used with React suspense (lazy).
+The application still has to be loaded fully because the private module (file) may have dependencies.

+To assure that the application is initialised use `withWebNamespace` and Suspense.
+See example in "ChaptersImport" story.